sinclairzx81/typebox/readme.md

 ## Guards

-Use the `TypeGuard` module to test if values are valid TypeBox types.
+Use the guard module to test if values are valid TypeBox types.

 ```typescript
 import { TypeGuard } from '@sinclair/typebox/guard'